‘Pokemon Let’s Go’ and Poke Ball Plus Pre-order Bundles Now Available

 Pokemon Let’s Go, Pikachu! and Pokemon Let’s Go, Eevee! will be the first Pokemon games for the Nintendo Switch.
-The combination of an all-time favourite game and today’s most popular console is sure to be a big hit.
+The combination of an all-time favorite game and today’s most popular console is sure to be a big hit.
 Preorder bundles for Pokemon Let’s Go are now available.

 According to IGN, Pokemon Let’s Go Pikachu! and Pokemon Let’s Go, Eevee! are available for preorder on Amazon, Best Buy, and GameStop.
 Both games retail for $59.99 for a single copy of either Pikachu or Eevee.
 However, there are bundle deals that include the Poke Ball Plus—an accessory for the game.
 The Poke Ball Plus costs $49.99 alone.
 If customers were to preorder either the Pokemon Let’s Go, Pikachu! or Eevee! bundle from Amazon, Best Buy, or GameStop, they would need to shell out $99.99.
 The bundle would save interested buyers about $10.00.